 Anxieties impact behavior and perception

-The more anxiety we experience when trying to accomplish something, the less likely we are to continue to do it, and the less likely we are to perceive it as a positive experience.
+The more anxiety we experience when trying to accomplish something with a solution, the less likely we are to continue to do it.
 In some cases, there might be so much anxiety that we don’t even make an attempt in the first place.

 Here are just a few examples of product-centered anxiety, the designed response to them, and some potential outcomes of not addressing them.

 - “I’m worried that my personal information, like age and weight, is going to be shared with everyone.”
-Microcopy to the rescue! — Adding a “Don’t worry, this will only be visible to you” or “We’ll never post without your permission” can be used to alleviate the anxiety around sharing personal information.
+Adding a “Don’t worry, only you can see this” or “We’ll never post without your permission” can be used to alleviate the anxiety around sharing personal information.
 If not addressed, they might skip providing data that helps build a more personalized experience.

 - “Why do you need my location when I’m just trying to accept credit cards at my food truck?”
 Permission primers (the messages before the messages) can be more effective at getting access to data because they provide an opportunity to explain why you need a particular bit of data before the system dialogue is presented (and rejected).
 Depending on your product, denying these permissions could make the experience less effective or render the product completely useless like denying location data for a mobile payment app or denying camera access for a photo sharing app.

 - “Is my credit card info going to be safe?”
 PayPal was built around this anxiety.
 Beyond trusted brand equity, seeing one of those little secure badges on a website can help people feel more comfortable filling out purchase data.
 If they feel enough anxiety around entering their info, you’ll lose business because they’ll just seek out another source that feels, or appears to be, safer.